sColin16/regular-languages/README.md

 - Most of the regular language operations
 - The regular language abstraction
 - Supporting more advanced regex operations
+- Serializing and deserializing the primary representations to/from JSON
+- Improving the types
+- Unit tests
+- Publishing the package to PyPI
+- Regular grammars

 ## Usage
 - Run with Python 3.10.
 Because that includes some really nice typing